 Active Clinical Trials

-To date, the PRU coordinates more than 45 active clinical trials and 53 clinical research projects.
-A list of trials is available upon request.
+As of June 4, 2019, the PRU coordinates more than 45 active clinical trials and 60 clinical research projects.
+Current list of PRU Clinical Trials.

 Clinical Trials/Research Professional Development Opportunities